Jon Bakker's Research Interests

 Statistical Methods for Community Ecology

 Conventional parametric statistics are applicable in many situations, but are often poorly suited to community ecology.
-I am exploring techniques that are more appropriate for the types of data gathered in such studies.
-These techniques include:
+I teach a course examining more appropriate techniques, and am exploring some of these techniques in more detail, including:

 • Indicator Species Analysis